A guide to order management systems

 By using an OMS platform to help in those areas of business, your company can:

 - Fulfill customer needs across multiple channels for a seamless e-commerce experience, eliminating your team’s time on fulfilling orders and training teammates.
 It also gives a high-level overview of orders, cutting down on mistakes and human errors, and putting all the real-time data you’ll need in a single location.

 - Eliminate manual processes.

-- Report and forecast stock needs to avoid over-ordering or overselling.
-During unexpected demand fluctuations, you’ll be able to connect to your stock channels to enact a merchant-fulfilled strategy.
+- Report and forecast inventory needs to avoid over-ordering or overselling.
+During unexpected demand fluctuations, you’ll be able to connect to your inventory channels to enact a merchant-fulfilled strategy.

 - Integrate across company systems like ERP, including warehouses, customer service teams, and accounting.

 - Take orders from multiple countries in multiple currency types.
-As the world becomes globalised, your team needs to be prepared so you’re able to grow in new markets with ease.
+As the world becomes globalized, your team needs to be prepared so you’re able to grow in new markets with ease.